 Home sellers are legally obligated to disclose any “issues'” the home they’re selling may have.
 Often, though, it doesn’t quite work out that way.
-That’s why you need to be sure to have your home inspector take a look at these items before buying a home in san bernardino, riverside counties.
+That’s why you need to be sure to have your home inspector take a look at these items before buying a home in San Bernardino, Riverside, and San Diego Counties.

 The purpose of an inspection is to identify any problems you’re not willing to accept.
 You will then have an opportunity to withdraw your offer or negotiate further.
 You won’t be stuck footing the bill to solve problems you weren’t aware of.

-Be Sure to Have Your Home Inspector Take a Look at These Items Before Buying a Home in san bernardino, riverside counties
+Be Sure to Have Your Home Inspector Take a Look at These Items Before Buying a Home in San Bernardino, Riverside, and San Diego Counties

 Foundation issues can be hugely expensive to rectify.
 All older homes experience some sight degree of settling, which can be seen in hairline cracks in the foundation and/or basement.
 But if the inspector finds that floors are severely out of level or refers you to a foundation expert, you should walk away from the deal – fast.

 Roof problems are some of the most common and not always cheap to fix.
 So, ensure your home inspector completes a thorough roof inspection and notes down how old the roof is and it’s current condition.

 Severe roof problems aren’t always readily apparent, especially as you take a quick glance walking up to the front of the house.
 It takes the trained eye of a licensed inspector.
 Keep in mind that the cost of a new roof starts at around $5,000 for a small house and just goes up from there.

 Certainly, a basement with standing water in it should set off alarms for you.
 But water damage, much like roof problems, can be deceptive and hidden.